trapperkreeper/Project1/readme.md

 above, and removes any resulting duplicates.
 The result is exported to `data/cleaned2.csv`.

 #### language_related.ipynb
-generated the df for language related info, pulling from the data/cleaned2.csv
+This notebook generates the DataFrame for language-related info, pulling from `data/cleaned2.csv`.

 ## EDA

 Notebooks used for exploratory data analysis are organized into the `eda` folder.

+### bggeek_ratings.ipynb

+This notebook uses the `boardgame_ranks.csv` data file to examine the user-submitted ratings of board games over the publication years.

 ### cat_mech_by_year.ipynb